guardian/riff-raff/riff-raff/app/docs/riffraff/s3buckets.md

-Riff-raff, AWS credentials and S3 uploads
+Riff-Raff, AWS credentials and S3 uploads
 =========================================

 Riff-raff needs to talk to AWS from time to time.
 At the time of writing this is for uploading artifacts and static